cakcora/TheCircus/data/readme.txt

 The virus column is always white in this white files.
 I kept this redundant information for defensive coding.
 White1K is exactly what we use in the paper.
-White100K is around 4.3GB.
-If you need it, please email Cuneyt Akcora.